-- We may be unable to acquire and/or manage additional USPS-leased properties at competitive prices or at all. - Our acquisitions may not achieve the returns we expect. - Concentration of our postal properties in certain regions. - We may be unable to renew leases or sell vacated properties on favorable terms, or at all, as leases expire. - We may incur significant maintenance, repair and capital expenses under our leases. - Property vacancies could result in significant capital expenditures and illiquidity. - As of February 29, 2024, the leases at 91 of our properties were expired. - Our use of OP Units as consideration to acquire properties. - Commercial real estate investments may be illiquid. - An increase in the amount of USPS or U.S. government-owned real estate may adversely affect us. - Our real estate taxes for properties where we are not reimbursed could increase. - We may be exposed to risks associated with property development and redevelopment. - Increases in interest rates or unavailability of debt financing. - Mortgage debt obligations expose us to the possibility of foreclosure. - Failure to comply with covenants in our debt instruments could adversely affect our financial condition. - Failure to hedge effectively against interest rate changes may have a material adverse effect on our business. - Our success depends on key personnel whose continued service is not guaranteed. - Risks associated with on-going or future litigation. - Insurance on our properties may not adequately cover all losses. - Risks associated with potential joint venture investments. - Competition for skilled personnel could increase our labor costs. - Our growth depends on external sources of capital. - We could incur significant costs and liabilities related to environmental matters. - Our properties may contain or develop harmful mold or suffer from other air quality issues. - We are subject to risks from natural disasters and risks associated with climate change. - Our properties may be subject to impairment charges or reduction in value. - Our title insurance policies may not cover all title defects. - Significant costs for complying with various federal, state and local laws, regulations and covenants. - We may not be able to adapt to potential new business models. - We have acquired properties that are subject to purchase options in favor of the USPS. - We may incur goodwill and other intangible asset impairment charges. - We may have difficulty implementing changes to our information technology systems. - Use of social media may adversely impact our reputation and business. - Our ability to pay dividends in the future.
+- We may be unable to acquire and/or manage additional USPS-leased properties at competitive prices or at all. - Our acquisitions may not achieve the returns we expect. - Concentration of our postal properties in certain regions. - We may be unable to renew leases or sell vacated properties on favorable terms, or at all, as leases expire. - We may incur significant maintenance, repair and capital expenses under our leases. - Property vacancies could result in significant capital expenditures and illiquidity. - As of February 26, 2025, the leases at seven of our properties were expired. - Our use of OP Units as consideration to acquire properties. - Commercial real estate investments may be illiquid. - An increase in the amount of USPS or U.S. government-owned real estate may adversely affect us. - Our real estate taxes for properties where we are not reimbursed could increase. - We may be exposed to risks associated with property development and redevelopment. - Increases in interest rates or unavailability of debt financing. - Mortgage debt obligations expose us to the possibility of foreclosure. - Covenants in our debt instruments could adversely affect our financial condition. - Failure to hedge effectively against interest rate changes may have a material adverse effect on our business. - Our success depends on key personnel whose continued service is not guaranteed. - Risks associated with on-going or future litigation. - Insurance on our properties may not adequately cover all losses. - Risks associated with potential joint venture investments. - Competition for skilled personnel could increase our labor costs. - Our growth depends on external sources of capital. - We could incur significant costs and liabilities related to environmental matters. - Our properties may contain or develop harmful mold or suffer from other air quality issues. - We are subject to risks from natural disasters and risks associated with climate change. - Our properties may be subject to impairment charges or reduction in value. - Our title insurance policies may not cover all title defects. - We may incur significant costs for complying with various federal, state and local laws, regulations and covenants. - We may not be able to adapt to potential new business models. - The increased use of artificial intelligence and automation activities by our USPS and non-postal tenants may affect our owned properties in currently unforeseen ways. - We have acquired properties that are subject to purchase options in favor of the USPS. - We may incur goodwill and other intangible asset impairment charges. - We may have difficulty implementing changes to our information technology systems and incorporating artificial intelligence into our business. - We may not be as successful as our competitors incorporating artificial intelligence into our business. - Use of social media may adversely impact our reputation and business. - Our ability to pay dividends in the future.